 MarketGoo was born out of the need to provide easy search engine optimization (SEO) tools to help small businesses increase their rankings on search engines.
-After a successful launch in Madrid, Spain, in 2012, the company has tremendously grown to several thousands of customers even as it looks to launch their new product version in October, 2017.
+After a successful launch in Madrid, Spain, in 2012, the company has tremendously grown to several thousands of customers even as it looks to launch its new product version in October 2017.

 SEO STRATEGIES IN 2017

 Startups make several mistakes in SEO and there is also the mistake of thinking that strategies that worked over a decade ago can be implemented today.
 “There are so many mistakes we see all the time, the ones that stick out the most are the Page 1 Myth, which means that startups have unrealistic expectations about SEO – they think that Page 1 can be guaranteed (it can’t), and that if they implement best practices, they will see results in 24 hours.”

 When you are new in the SEO field but have an online business, you should know that SEO cannot be achieved as quickly as in a day.
 A lot of work goes into making SEO efforts successful and as she puts it: “SEO is a long road that demands consistency and can take months to show results.”

 At the core of the SEO process is content.
 It may be in the form of written articles, videos, graphics and infographics.
 It doesn’t matter what you call it, the cliché statement of “content is king” is very alive and essential.
 “Another mistake we see is not having a blog, or having one that is rarely updated.
 That is just missing a great opportunity to create content around your niche and keywords you want to rank for, and one of the easiest ways to show Google you have fresh content,” Larissa remarks.

 Most startups don’t really follow up with algorithm changes from Google and other search engines.
 However, aside from that being a mistake that keeps you out of the loop on what is going in the SEO space, you miss out on the opportunities that come with these updates.